Taking model-complete cores: Preliminaries

 \begin{fact} Let $S$ and $T$ be first-order theories.
 The following are equivalent: \begin{itemize} \item every $h$-universal consequence of $T$ is also an $h$-universal consequence of $S$; and \item every model of $S$ maps homomorphically to a model of $T$. \end{itemize} \end{fact}

-\begin{definition} A first-order theory $T$ is called \emph{model complete} if every embedding between models of $T$ is elementary.
+\begin{definition} A first-order theory $T$ is called \emph{model-complete} if every embedding between models of $T$ is elementary.
 A first-order theory $S$ is a \emph{core theory} if homomorphisms between models of $S$ are embeddings.
 In particular, we say that $T$ is a \emph{model-complete core} theory if homomorphisms between its models are elementary embeddings. \end{definition}

-By the \emph{positive fragment} of a first-order theory we mean its set of $h$-inductive consequences. model-complete core theories are axiomatised by their positive fragment~\cite[Proposition 4.17]{BodHilsMartin-Journal}.
+By the \emph{positive fragment} of a first-order theory we mean its set of $h$-inductive consequences.
+Model-complete core theories are axiomatised by their positive fragment~\cite[Proposition 4.17]{BodHilsMartin-Journal}.
 A positive theory $S$ is called Boolean if all of its models are positively closed~\cite{dobrowolski2022kim} (see~\cite{kamsma2025positivelogicintroductionmodel} for a more detailed discussion).
-Sometimes this notion is referred to as ``positively model complete''~\cite{haykazyan2019spaces}.
+Sometimes this notion is referred to as ``positively model-complete''~\cite{haykazyan2019spaces}.
 Note that if $S$ is a model-complete core theory, then the positive fragment of $S$ is Boolean.
 Conversely, if a positive theory is Boolean, then it is a model-complete core theory.

 \begin{definition}[\cite{BodHilsMartin-Journal}] A first-order theory $S$ is the \emph{core companion} of a first-order theory $T$ if: \begin{itemize} \item $S$ is a model-complete core theory; \item $S$ and $T$ have the same $h$-universal consequences. \end{itemize} \end{definition} {It follows from} Fact~\ref{fact:hconsequences} that if $S$ and $T$ have the same $h$-universal consequences, {then} every model of $S$ has a homomorphism to a model of $T$ and vice-versa.